DanMcInerney/LANs.py/README.md

 python LANs.py -h
 ```

+-b BEEF_HOOK_URL: copy the BeEF hook URL to inject it into every page the victim visits, eg: -b http://192.168.1.10:3000/hook.js

+-c 'HTML CODE': inject arbitrary html code into pages the victim vists; include the quotes when selecting HTML to inject

+-d: open an xterm with driftnet to see all images they view

+-dns DOMAIN: spoof the DNS of DOMAIN. e.g. -dns facebook.com will DNS spoof every DNS request to facebook.com or subdomain.facebook.com

 -u: prints URLs visited; truncates at 150 characters and filters image/css/js/woff/svg urls since they spam the output and are uninteresting

--d: open an xterm with driftnet to see all images they view

--p: print username/passwords for FTP/IMAP/POP/IRC/HTTP, HTTP POSTs made, all searches made, incoming/outgoing emails, and IRC messages sent/received
+-i INTERFACE: specify interface; default is first interface in `ip route`, eg: -i wlan0

 -ip: target this IP address

--i INTERFACE: specify interface; default is first interface in `ip route`, eg: -i wlan0

--dns DOMAIN: spoof the DNS of DOMAIN. e.g. -dns facebook.com will DNS spoof every DNS request to facebook.com or subdomain.facebook.com

 -n: performs a quick nmap scan of the target

 -na: performs an aggressive nmap scan in the background and outputs to [victim IP address].nmap.txt

+-p: print username/passwords for FTP/IMAP/POP/IRC/HTTP, HTTP POSTs made, all searches made, incoming/outgoing emails, and IRC messages sent/received

+-pcap PCAP_FILE: parse through all the packets in a pcap file; requires the -ip [target's IP address] argument

 -v: show verbose URLs which do not truncate at 150 characters like -u

--b BEEF_HOOK_URL: copy the BeEF hook URL to inject it into every page the victim visits, eg: -b http://192.168.1.10:3000/hook.js

--c 'HTML CODE': inject arbitrary html code into pages the victim vists; include the quotes when selecting HTML to inject

 Cleans the following on Ctrl-C:

-  Turn off IP forwarding
+--Turn off IP forwarding

-  Flush iptables firewall
+--Flush iptables firewall

-  Individually restore each machine's ARP table
+--Individually restore each machine's ARP table

 To do:

-Add ability to read from pcap file
+-Add ability to read from pcap file

 Technical details:

-This script uses python nfqueue-bindings wrapped in Twisted to feed packets to callback functions as well as drop or forward certain packets.
-From there scapy takes over to parse and inject.
+This script uses python an nfqueue-bindings queue wrapped in a Twisted IReadDescriptor to feed packets to callback functions. nfqueue-bindings is used to drop and forward certain packets.
+Python's scapy library does the work to parse and inject packets.